mandargujrathi/CycleCloud-Fluent-Win-Linux/README.md

  ![alt text](https://github.com/mandargujrathi/CycleCloud-Fluent-Win-Linux/blob/main/Ansys_cycle_20.PNG)

- This completes the deployment of Fluent on Azure HPC.
+ This completes the deployment of Fluent on Azure using the Infiniband-enabled VMs for High Performance Compute and Azure NetApp Files !